 skittle tossing them frequently until the seeds give off a rich spicy

 aroma.
 Place the seeds into a mortar and, using a pestle, pound the seeds

 into a smooth powder.
 Alternatively, you can use either a spice grinder

-or an electric coffee grinder, especially reserved for blending spices.
+or an electric coffee grinder, specially reserved for blending spices.

 Kaffir Lime and Leaves is a sub-species of the citrus family, has a strong fragrance and flavour and is highly prized in Thai cuisine.

 Lemongrass is a wonderfully aromatic herb with a distinct lemony flavour but more than that, it also provides a whole host of herbal and therapeutic benefits.